-What Diseases Do Cluster Flies In Your Loft Carry?
+What Diseases Do Cluster Flies Carry?

-Large fly populations can create a very unpleasant smell, offering us just one possible reason that other, potentially more dangerous species of fly might want to overwinter with them.
+An infestation will create a very unpleasant smell, offering us just one possible reason that other, potentially more dangerous species of fly might want to overwinter with them.

 Blowflies are often present in the dozens or hundreds, but never any more than that, and may very well relate to animals or birds that have recently died within or close to the property in question.